 Total Revenues.
-Total revenues in our South America consolidated reporting segment decreased by 9.8% to Ps.76,831 million in 2020 as compared to 2019, mainly as a result of unfavorable price-mix and currency translation effects resulting from the depreciation of most of our operating currencies as compared to the Mexican peso.
-This figure includes other operating revenues related to entitlements to reclaim Ps.1,359 million in tax payments in Brazil in 2020.
-See Note 25.2.1 to our consolidated financial statements.
-Total revenues for beer amounted to Ps.15,228 million in 2020.
-On a comparable basis, total revenues would have increased by 3.6% in 2020 as compared to 2019.
+Total revenues in our South America consolidated reporting segment increased by 21.2% to Ps.95,738 million in 2022 as compared to 2021, mainly as a result of volume growth, favorable price-mix and our revenue management initiatives.
+These factors were partially offset by a decline in beer revenues related to the transition of our beer portfolio in Brazil, and unfavorable currency translation effects resulting from the depreciation of some of our operating currencies as compared to the Mexican peso.
+In addition, for 2021 this line included other operating revenue due to a favorable determination from the Brazilian tax authorities, which allowed a recognition of a deferred tax credit in Brazil for an amount of Ps.254 million.
+Total revenues for beer amounted to Ps.5,599 million in 2022 as compared to Ps.10,677.2 million in 2021.
+On a comparable basis, total revenues would have increased by 24.4% in 2022 as compared to 2021.

-Total sales volume in our South America consolidated reporting segment remained stable at 1,292.7 million unit cases in 2020 as compared to 2019, mainly as a result of volume growth in Brazil, which was offset by a decline in the rest of our territories.
+Total sales volume in our South America consolidated reporting segment increased by 11.9% to 1,566.8 million unit cases in 2022 as compared to 2021, mainly as a result of double-digit volume growth in Brazil, Colombia and Argentina, coupled with volume growth in Uruguay.
+On a comparable basis, total sales volume increased by 9.5% in 2022 as compared to 2021.